Category

 Driving at Night With Astigmatism

-Unlike daytime, there is more darkness all-around at night.
+Unlike daytime, there is more darkness all around at night.
 So naturally, your pupils dilate to allow more light inside the eye.
 But with astigmatism, more light means more glare.
-The traffic lights, street lights and headlights of other vehicles help people with normal vision navigate the roads at night.
-But astigmatism vision can make it harder to distinguish between different types of light sources mentioned above.
+The traffic lights, street lights, and headlights of other vehicles help people with normal vision navigate the roads at night.
+However, astigmatism vision can make it harder to distinguish between different types of light sources mentioned above.
 This can make driving at night particularly challenging for people with astigmatism.

 Now you know the different effects of astigmatism at night vs. normal daytime.
 It’s much worse and more confusing during the night.
 In the next section, let’s deep dive into the solution for people driving with astigmatism at night.
 Keep reading if you are one of them!